jamesaevans/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 For Google Ads, Amplitude adds and removes users from a specific user list.
 As a result, Amplitude needs appropriate permissions to create and delete Google Ads account data.
 For more information, see [About access levels in your Google Ads Account ](https://support.google.com/google-ads/answer/9978556) in Google's documentation.

-## Use cases

-1. **Enhanced Conversion Tracking:** By linking Amplitude events to Google Ads, you can track conversions more effectively.
-This is particularly useful for understanding how users who click on your Google Ads interact with your product or service.
-For instance, if a user clicks an ad and then completes a significant action (like signing up or making a purchase) tracked in Amplitude, this integration allows you to attribute that action back to the specific ad click.
-2. **Data-Driven Advertising Decisions:** The integration helps in making more informed decisions about your advertising strategies.
-By analyzing which ads lead to meaningful user actions, you can optimize ad spend, focusing on the most effective campaigns and channels.